 - Safe Lifting and Transferring

 - Equipment Needs

-Working within a multi-dimensional team environment, members of the psychology team support families, teachers and Child Development Specialists and help children function to the best of their ability at school, in the home and in the community.
+Working within a multi-dimensional team environment, members of the psychology team support families, teachers and Child Development Specialists and help children function to the best of their ability at school, in the home and the community.
 Behavioural Specialists provide services to children and their families within an educational, home and community framework.
 A certified and licensed psychologist can offer standardized assessments of the child’s learning abilities and adaptive functioning skills.
-This may provide the team with a more complete list of the child’s strengths and needs depending on their stage of development and the type of referral that is being made.
-Diagnostic assessments are conducted by psychologists in selected situations where more specific information is required for treatment and funding purposes.
-Behavioural assessments are conducted in situations in which more information is required to try to explain the behavioural presentation of the child in a variety of settings.
+This assessment may provide the team with a complete list of the child’s strengths and needs depending on their stage of development and the type of referral that is being made.
+Psychologists conduct diagnostic assessments in selected situations where more specific information is required for treatment and funding purposes.
+Behavioural assessments are conducted in cases in which more information is necessary to try to explain the behavioural presentation of the child in a variety of settings.

-Psychologists also provide direct intervention both in the home and school settings in order to address specific goals from the child’s IPP.
+Psychologists also provide direct intervention both in the home and school settings to address specific goals from the child’s IPP.
 This intervention is generally offered in the context of the child’s natural environment in a play based fashion and specific to the child’s developmental level.
-Consultation and collaboration occurs with family and team members on shared areas of need to ensure consistency in strategies and to ensure interventions are provided to the child and the family.
-Education and training to parents, teachers and Child Development Specialists is also provided by the psychology team.
-Provision of information, support and strategies to address developmental and behavioural needs is offered on an ongoing basis.
+Consultation and collaboration occur with family and team members on shared areas of need to ensure consistency in strategies and to ensure interventions are provided to the child and the family.
+The psychology team also provides education and training to parents, teachers and Child Development Specialists.
+Provision of information, support, and strategies to address developmental and behavioural needs are offered on an ongoing basis.
 The psychologist can be the link to a consultative process that is initiated with agencies external to Big PLANS, such as FSCD (Family Services for Children with Disabilities).

 Areas of Focus:

 - Task engagement/attention to the task